idesis-gmbh/BareBrowser/app/_root/README.md

 }
 ```

-If a resource is requested, the first handler in the chain will be called with the URL of the
+If a resource is requested, the first handler in the chain will be called (function `handleRequest`)
-resource and a navigation type (function `handleRequest`).
-The navigation type (numeric constant)
+with the (parsed) URL, the original (unparsed) URL of the resource and a navigation type . `url`
+usually is the URL which originates from a resource in a web page.
+If it originates as the inital
+URL from the command line `originalURL` will contain the unparsed command line value.
+This can be
+used to create a proper URL since not all calling processes are able to create a correctly encoded
+URL.
+But you could also use it to pass arbitrary data to URL handlers that has nothing to do with
+URLs, for example `bb.exe "doSomething=10,20"`.
+In this case you would have to implement your own
+handling since `url` would contain `https://dosomething%3D10%2C20/`.
+In most other cases `url` and
-tells the handler what caused the request:
+`originalURL` are equal.
+The navigation type (numeric constant) tells the handler what caused the
+request:

 - `NAV_LOAD` (= `0`) Initial loading of a page.
 - `NAV_RELOAD` (= `1`) Reload an already loaded page*.